-Businesses often prefer ACH for B2B transactions.
+For this reason, businesses often prefer ACH and credit card payments for B2B transactions.
 Nacha reported that ACH transactions doubled in value since 2011, going from $22.4 trillion to $41.7 trillion in 2020.
 They also reported a year-over-year increase of 17.5% after the pandemic hit.

 Add EFTs and ACH payments to your toolbox

-ACH or EFT, it does not matter which one you choose for your needs, but the benefits you can get from them are quite clear.
-Opting for EFTs, be it ACH or any other, can make your life much easier, your money gets transferred quickly, and is more cost efficient than other methods.
-The cost incurred when considering all the factors like time and physically visiting a bank also shows a clear benefit of using EFTs.
+ACH or EFT, it does not matter which one you choose as both methods of electronic payments have the same benefits.
+Opting for EFTs, be it ACH transfers or any other, can make your life much easier, your money gets transferred securely, and its more cost efficient than other.

 As for EFT vs ACH, the decision lies in the type of transaction being made and how each of them will benefit and cost you.
 There is also a question of accessibility as ACH is only available for a limited type of transaction.

 One thing that is clear here is that both ACH transactions and other types of EFTs carry great benefits.
-Therefore, if processing transactions at a lower cost is your priority, than EFT's, specifically ACH may be the best solution for you.
+Therefore, if processing transactions at a lower cost is your priority, then EFT's, specifically may be the best solution for you.